 There may be competition as travellers jostle for tickets.
 Nobody can be sure who’s going to opt for what journey and take all the available seats, leaving others sitting on their luggage, and feeling forlorn.

-Each player has a marshalling yard full of carriages of their own colour, and it’s these that they want to lay onto the tracks, showing that a segment is now theirs to travel over
+Each player has a marshalling yard full of their own carriages of their own colour.
+It’s these that they want to lay onto the tracks, showing that they now have a ticket to ride along a segment between cities.

-To lay claim to a route, players play waggon-cards from their hand that match the colour of the route on which they want to travel: any one of eight route-colours.
+To lay claim to a route, players play waggon-cards from their hand that match the colour of the route on which they want to travel.

 They then place their carriages on the track.